John Baron (politician): Political career

 In 1995, Baron became the treasurer of the Streatham Conservative Association.

 In 1997 David Amess decided not to risk standing again in his ultra-marginal Conservative seat of Basildon and was elected for the safer seat of Southend West.
-Baron won the Conservative nomination to defend Basildon at the 1997 general election, but Angela Smith won it as a Labour Party candidate with a strong majority.
+Baron was selected as the Conservative in Basildon.
+At the 1997 general election, Baron came second with 30.8% of the vote behind the Labour candidate Angela Smith.

+Parliamentary career

-In November 1999, Teresa Gorman (C) announced intention to stand down at the next general election from her seat Billericay, neighbouring Basildon.
-Baron was selected to defend Billericay at the 2001 general election and he held the seat with a majority of more than 5,000, which he doubled at the 2005 general election.
+In November 1999, Teresa Gorman announced intention to stand down at the next general election from Billericay.
+Baron was selected to defend Billericay at the 2001 general election, when he was elected as MP for Billericay with 47.4% of the vote and a majority of 5,013.
 He made his maiden speech on 20 July 2001.

-Baron was a member of Iain Duncan Smith's frontbench team, but resigned in March 2003 in protest at Duncan Smith's support of the Iraq War.
+Baron was a member of Iain Duncan Smith's frontbench team, but resigned in March 2003 in protest at his support of the Iraq War.
 He was re-appointed by Duncan Smith as a health spokesman four months later, a position he held until July 2007 when he was moved to the Conservative Whip's Office.

+At the 2005 general election, Baron was re-elected as MP for Billericay with an increased vote share of 52.2% and an increased majority of 11,206.

 Baron was a strong backer of David Davis in the 2005 Conservative leadership election, having also supported him in the 2001 leadership contest won by Iain Duncan Smith.

+Prior to the 2010 general election, Baron's constituency of Billericay was abolished, and was replaced by Basildon and Billericay.
+At the general election, Baron was elected as MP for Basildon and Billericay with 52.8% of the vote and a majority of 12,338.

 Baron was the only Conservative among just 15 MPs who voted against British participation in the attack on Libya in the Commons on 21 March 2011.
 In 2013 he tabled a backbench motion to mandate a vote in Parliament before providing "lethal support" to anti-government forces in Syria, which ultimately prevented further military intervention when the government was unable to secure the necessary parliamentary support and he was also part of a minority voting against the government on air strikes against Islamic State of Iraq and the Levant.